sessions-io/manifest/README.md

 # manifest
-Pinned versions of each component that is fed to build-box and deployed in production
+Pinned versions of each component fed to build-box and deployed in production build-box reads a task graph of nodes that represent jobs (build images, fetch config, etc)